 If you have epilepsy, you may be able to donate after careful evaluation of your seizure history.
 Certain situations may be associated with developing epilepsy.
 Examples include a family history, head injuries, stroke or other vascular diseases, and brain infections.
-In general, if you have not had any seizures in the past 12 months and the underlying reason for the seizures is acceptable, you may be allowed to donate.
+In general, if you have well-controlled epilepsy including well controlled seizure activity, you may be allowed to donate.

 See Heart Disease/Stroke, AIDS/HIV, or Hospitalizations/Surgery/Trauma, if applicable.